bradfitz/issue-tracker-behaviors/README.md

 Eventually two of users commenting in the bug discover that they both speak some non-English langauge and switch all the dialogue in that bug to that language.
-It's spread in forums by speaking that language and more people speaking that language start participating.
+It's spread in forums by users speaking that language and more people speaking that language start participating.

 Now the original people who filed the bug (in English) have to do the copy/paste translation because the issue tracker doesn't have built-in